-- a) Equity price risks must be calculated for positions in equity and equity-linked financial instruments included in a capital market institution's trading book. - b) Capital requirements for equity price risks must be calculated based on both the gross and net position as they are defined in in accordance with Article 87 and Article 88 of these Rules. - c) A capital market institution must calculate capital requirements for specific and general equity risk separately for each individual currency in which the capital market institution has positions.
+- a) Equity price risks must be calculated for positions in equity and equity-linked financial instruments included in a capital market institution's trading book. - b) Capital requirements for equity price risks must be calculated based on both the gross and net positions as they are defined in accordance with Articles (86) and (87) of these Rules. - c) A capital market institution must calculate capital requirements for specific and general equity risk separately for each individual currency in which the capital market institution has positioned.
 Positions in foreign currency must be converted into SAR before the capital requirement is calculated.
 With regard to the depository receipts, the underlying instruments must be assigned to the currency in which the instruments were issued.

-Article 86: Net Equity Positions
+Article 85: Net Equity Positions

-- a) Netting of the capital market institution's long and short positions in equity and equitylinked financial instruments in the trading book may be carried out within each country if they are issued by the same legal entity, resulting in a single net short or long position to which the specific and general market risk charges will apply. - b) For netting purposes, the positions in equity derivatives must first be converted into positions in the underlying financial instruments in accordance with Article 90 of these Rules. - c) With regard to netting equity financial instruments and their underlying instruments, e.g. depository receipt, the underlying instruments must be issued in the same currency.
+- a) Netting of the capital market institution's long and short positions in equity and equity-linked financial instruments in the trading book may be carried out within each country if they are issued by the same legal entity, resulting in a single net short or long position to which the specific and general market risk charges will apply. - b) For netting purposes, the positions in equity derivatives must first be converted into positions in the underlying financial instruments in accordance with Article (89) of these Rules. - c) With regard to netting equity financial instruments and their underlying instruments, (e.g., depository receipt), the underlying instruments must be issued in the same currency of the financial instruments.

-Article 87: Specific Equity Price Risk
+Article 86: Specific Equity Price Risk

-- a) For the gross positions in the equities, listed investment funds and non-listed openended investment funds, the risk charge for specific risk must be set at (8%). - b) For the gross positions in the equity index contracts, the risk charge for specific risk must be set at (2%). - c) The gross position mentioned in paragraphs (a) or (b) of this Article refers to the sum of the net long positions and absolute value of net short positions for each exposure type mentioned in paragraphs (a) and (b) of this Article.
+- a) For the gross positions in each exposure type of the equity, listed investment fund, and non-listed open-ended investment fund, the risk charge for specific risk must be set at 8%. - b) For the gross positions in the equity index contracts, the risk charge for specific risk must be set at 2%. - c) The gross positions mentioned in Paragraphs (a) and (b) of this Article refers to the sum of the value of the net long positions and the absolute value of net short positions for each exposure type.

-Article 88: General Equity Price Risk
+Article 87: General Equity Price Risk

-- a) For the net positions in each of the equity, listed investment fund, non-listed openended investment fund and equity index contracts in the trading book, the risk charge for general risk must be set at (8%). - b) The net position mentioned in paragraph (a) of this Article refers to the absolute value of the difference between the sum of all net long position and the sum of all net short position for each item mentioned in paragraph (a) of this Article.
+- a) For the net positions in each exposure type of the equity, listed investment fund, non-listed open-ended investment fund, and equity index contracts in the trading book, the risk charge for general risk must be set at 8%. - b) The net positions mentioned in Paragraph (a) of this Article refers to the absolute value of the difference between the sum of long positions and the sum of short positions for each exposure type.

-Article 89: Alternative Treatments for Non-Listed Open-Ended Investment Funds
+Article 88: Alternative Treatments for Non-Listed Open-Ended Investment Funds

-- a) For the non-listed open-ended investment funds that satisfy the look-through approach conditions stipulated in paragraph (b) of Article 30 of these Rules, the positions in these investment funds may be treated using the look-through approach and assigned capital requirements as if the underlying exposures were directly held by the capital market institution. - b) For the non-listed open-ended investment funds that do not satisfy the conditions for the look-through approach but satisfy the conditions for the mandate-based approach stipulated in paragraph (a) of Article 31 of these Rules, the positions in these investment funds may be treated using the mandate-based approach and the capital requirements calculated in accordance with the limits set in the incorporation documents of the investment fund or relevant laws.
+- a) For the non-listed open-ended investment funds that satisfy the look-through approach conditions stipulated in Paragraph (b) of Article (30) of these Rules, the positions in these investment funds may be treated using the look-through approach and assigned capital requirements as if the underlying exposures were directly held by the capital market institution. - b) For the non-listed open-ended investment funds that do not satisfy the conditions for the look-through approach stipulated in Paragraph (b) of Article (30) of these Rules but satisfy the conditions for the mandate-based approach stipulated in Paragraph (a) of Article (31) of these Rules, the positions in these funds may be treated using the mandate-based approach and the capital requirements calculated in accordance with the limits set in the incorporation documents of the investment fund and the relevant laws.

-Article 90: Equity Derivatives
+Article 89: Equity Derivatives